 The idea of pure, untouched nature is long lost.
 We are forced to look at the consequences of human actions on the planet.
 The idea of next nature relates intimately to our habitat.
 The domestication and endless utilization of different species is a valid concern, as are the effects of the countless substances that are migrating into our bodies, with and without us being aware of them, thus different kind of variations of nature and human-made systems are connected to this phenomenon.
 It is also fascinating to contemplate what kind of hybrids we are ourselves and what we might turn into in the future.

 I believe that some of the more interesting developments focus on physical body.
-It is not far-fetched to say that our lives are becoming more and more cyborg-like.
+Indeed, it is not far-fetched to say that our lives are becoming more and more cyborg-like.
 People use technology to build, enhance and keep track of their bodies.
 Technology provides means to help people support their malfunctioned systems and enables them to alter or change their gender.

 Solastalgia is a sense of existential distress and alienation caused by climate change